 LET THE PRACTICE KNOW YOUR VIEWS

-Scott Road Medical Centre is always looking for ways to improve the services it offers to patients.
+SCOTT ROAD MEDICAL CENTRE is always looking for ways to improve the services it offers to patients.
 To do this effectively, the practice needs to know what you think about the services you receive.
-Tell us what we do best, where we don’t meet your expectations plus any ideas and suggestions you may have.
+Tell us what we do best, where we don’t meet your expectations and any ideas or suggestions you may have.
 Only by listening to you can the practice continue to build and improve upon the service it offers.

 PRACTICE COMPLAINTS PROCEDURE